 If you were injured as a result of a domestic violence situation, the guilty party should be held accountable for any medical bills you accrue.
 Your lawyer will also build a case to ensure you’re awarded any other damages for which you qualify.
 This may include pain and suffering or lost wages.

 If you’ve been the victim of domestic violence, find a safe place and leave.
 Then be sure to call a lawyer to represent you before a judge.
 You may be eligible for monetary compensation, or you may choose to obtain a restraining order.
-Visit for more information regarding domestic violence cases.
+Visit Website for more information regarding domestic violence cases.